-- Harry Potter and the Prisoner of Azkaban movie (2004) review: Featuring wizards, dementors, hippogriffs, shapeshifters, and countless seasoned British film and stage stars, Alfonso Cuarón’s entry in the hugely successful Harry Potter franchise offers plenty of state-of-the-art CGI but precious little magic.
+- Harry Potter and the Prisoner of Azkaban movie (2004) review: Featuring wizards, dementors, hippogriffs, shapeshifters, and seasoned British film and stage stars, Alfonso Cuarón’s Harry Potter franchise entry offers plenty of state-of-the-art CGI but precious little magic.

 Harry Potter and the Prisoner of Azkaban movie review: First-rate production values + state-of-the-art CGI … but no magic

 Alfonso Cuarón may have seemed like an odd choice for director of Harry Potter and the Prisoner of Azkaban, the third installment in the hugely successful Harry Potter movie series based on J.K.
 Rowling’s bestselling fantasy novels.